omidantilong/abdominal/README.md

-## ab-scaffold
+# abdominal

-Proof of concept for improving ab-testing workflow with local preview and improved tooling.
+A nice(r) way to work on a/b tests locally, with live browser preview and improved build tooling.

 Uses [Puppeteer](https://pptr.dev/) for local development and [Rollup](https://rollupjs.org/) for bundling.